Asia-Pacific Economic Cooperation Business Travel Card

 The Asia-Pacific Economic Cooperation (APEC) Business Travel Card (ABTC) provides expedited border clearance for business people travelling to participating APEC economies.

 Those economies that are full ABTC member economies provide qualified business travellers with immigration pre-clearance and facilitated entry to participating member economies for a single fee paid to their home economy.
 The ABTC is valid for a maximum of five years.
 Membership allows card holders multiple short-term entries into participating economies, and speeds border processing by providing fast-track entry using special APEC lines at major airports.

 Both Canada and the United States are transitional members of the ABTC process.
 The two countries facilitate travel for ABTC holders.
 Foreign ABTC members must present all required travel documents, including passports, visas and permits for entry into Canada.

 The Canadian ABTC pilot was launched on June 16, 2014.
 It allows Canadian business travellers who are ABTC members to use special fast-track APEC lines at major airports.
 Canadian ABTC holders can also benefit from faster border clearance using trusted traveller kiosks when returning to Canada.

 Canadian ABTC holders must obtain and present all required documentation, such as passports, visas and permits, when entering participating foreign APEC economies.

-The ABTC is valid for three years, unless the cardholder’s passport and/or NEXUS card expires within the three-year period.
+The ABTC is valid for five years, unless the cardholder’s passport and/or NEXUS card expires within the five-year period.
 If one of these documents expires within this time period, the ABTC will also expire.
 Members should check the expiry dates on all of their documents.
 In addition, the ABTC membership will no longer be valid if the card holder’s NEXUS membership is revoked.